StormCreative/frontend-styleguide/css.md

 * Provide a space between a property and a value. (color: #FFF;)
 * Keep properties in alphabetical order (preferable) - helps identify quicker
 * Ensure prefixes line up
-* Nesting code - NO MORE THAN 3 LEVELS DEEP and nest if no class name is added, or is specific to what you are styling
+* Nesting code - NO MORE THAN 3 LEVELS DEEP and nest if no class name is added, or is specific to what you are styling eg: (p tag within a class and we want to style those specific p tags)
 * Not written in one line blocks
+* Adding relevant class names and making sure if we need to target specific tags to nest them within the block class they are held

 An example of good code markup: